cesium12/solver-tools/INSTALL.rst

 - Get access to git.manicsages.org from Jason Alonso (jalonso), if necessary
 - `git clone git@git.manicsages.org:solver-tools.git`
 - ``sudo python setup.py develop`` as normal
-The short answer on how to install this:

 If that doesn't work
 --------------------
 If you can't run `setup.py` because you don't have a working C compiler, you can try `setup-no-c.py`.
-Certain features will be missing.
+You won't be able to grep entire wordlists within Solvertools in this version.

 If the setup doesn't work for some other reason, you can try just setting your PYTHONPATH to the `solver-tools` directory.